 “Antonín Dvořák was the first Czech composer to achieve worldwide recognition.
 He lived a rich musical childhood in Prague.”

-Moody is a “champion” of Mason Bates who is Composer in Residence with the Kennedy Center for Performing Arts.
+Moody is a “champion” of Mason Bates, Composer in Residence with the Kennedy Center for Performing Arts.
 He “commissioned / conducted Bates’ first full orchestral composition”.
 Moody has recorded CDs, collaborated with other artists, and participated in concerts to “aid the fight against multiple myeloma“.

 Bryan Wallick Pianist